 “Crossroads” offers intensive behavioral health treatment to school-age (ages 5-18) youth that have psychiatric and substance use difficulties that require more intensive treatment than weekly therapy or intensive outpatient.
 For those youth that do not require inpatient treatment, it serves as a step-down program to provide a smoother transition back into the community.
-Our team of professionals includes Licensed Clinical Alcohol and Drug Counselors, Licensed Therapists and Registered Nurses.
-Family participation is strongly recommended.
+Our team of professionals include Licensed Therapists and Registered Nurses.
+Family participation is required.

 All Paths Include: